sushilblore/OMDb-Client/README.md

 # MovieDetails Screen

 On clicking any item in the list, MovieDetails screen is show.
 This screen has detail information for the movie item which is clicked.
+The screen can be scrolled if the information does not fit in the screen.

 Design :